 Unlike a lot of parents, I don’t think every kid should go to college.
 In fact, for many kids, it’s not the best choice.
 They should consider alternatives to traditional college.
 Why?
 Because some kids just don’t have aptitude.
 Some kids have aptitude but lack other necessary skills for success.
 And, a lot of teens start college and don’t finish or, they take an extra year (or two) to finish.
-Many young people graduate with a useless degree and so much debt they live at home until they’re 30.
+That’s because they start college without knowing why they’re there.
+Prevent that at all costs!
+They should take a career assessment tool to help them.
+Otherwise, they may become one of the many young people who graduate with a useless degree and so much debt they live at home until they’re 30.

 There are many other reasons not to go to college.
 However, fears and myths still prevail and parents pressure their children to “just get a degree.”
 Little do they know how much the job market has changed since they went to college.
 Especially since most parents graduated some 20-30 years (or more!) ago.
 That’s kind of a long time!

 For example, a couple of years ago, I was talking to the mom of one of my son’s friends.
 The topic of “what’s your kid doing after high school?” came up.
 She, of course, said that her daughter was going to college, but wasn’t sure what she’d major in.
 I said that my son was not going to college, but was pursuing a business apprenticeship program.
 She promptly said, “Well, I feel that all kids should get a degree in something.
 At least they can be a manager.”

 Having a degree in English or History does not give a person managerial skills.
 A Business degree might, but most young people don’t major in Business or Project Management or Administration.
 They major in English, Communications, Psychology, Art, History, Women’s Studies or some other liberal arts degree.
 Useless degrees.
 I know.
 I have one.
 Thus, I feel the need to promote alternatives to traditional college and talk about what my own graduates are now doing.